 The raw material for petroleum jelly was discovered in 1859 in Titusville, Pennsylvania, United States, on some of the country’s first oil rigs.
 A waxy substance, workers disliked the paraffin-like material forming on rigs, because it caused their equipment to bind and malfunction.
 However, the drillers used it on cuts and burns, because they believed that it hastened healing.

 Robert Chesebrough, a chemist, took the unrefined, black “rod wax” (what the drillers called it) back to his laboratory to refine it and explore potential uses.
-He discovered that by distilling the lighter, thinner oil products from the rod wax, he could isolate the single molecule, that resulted into a light-colored gel.
+He discovered that by distilling the lighter, thinner oil products from the rod wax, he could isolate the single molecule, which resulted in a light-colored gel.

 Why Vaseline is Bad for Goalkeeper Gloves